ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 `descriptor-adapter` generator will put the generated adapters into the `descriptor/adapter` directory within the plugin folder.

-#### 2. Descriptor without dependency
+#### 2. A descriptor without dependency

-Another step is to define descriptors.
-The descriptor itself can be implemented in two ways:
+The next  step is to define descriptors.
+Your descriptor can be implemented in one of two ways:
-1. We define the descriptor constructor which implements all required methods directly (good when descriptor methods are few and short in implementation)
+1. Define the descriptor constructor which implements all required methods directly (good when descriptor methods are few and short in implementation)
-2. We define a descriptor object, implement all methods on it and then put a method references in the descriptor constructor (the preferred way)
+2. Define a descriptor object, implement all methods on it and then put a method references in the descriptor constructor (the preferred way)

 In the interface descriptor, we use the first approach.
 Let's create a new file - `descriptors.go` - so that the